SuatC-QA/suatc-automation-framework/readme.md

     - Page Objects:
         - `LoginPage` – login form interactions
         - `InventoryPage` – verification of the products page
+- **Checkout flow (SauceDemo)**
+    - `CheckoutTest`:
+        - Logs in as a standard user
+        - Adds Sauce Labs Backpack to the cart
+        - Proceeds through the checkout information step to the overview page
+        - Asserts the selected item is present on the checkout overview page
+    - Page Objects:
+        - `InventoryPage` – adds product to cart and opens the cart
+        - `CartPage` – verifies cart contents and navigates to checkout
+        - `CheckoutInformationPage` – enters customer details and continues
+        - `CheckoutOverviewPage` – verifies item is present before order completion

 UI tests extend `BaseTest`, which manages WebDriver lifecycle via `DriverFactory` and integrates with `TestListener` for logging and screenshots on failure.